2003 United States–British–Spanish Draft Resolution on Iraq: The Bush Administration

-Critics of the war in Iraq argue the Bush Administration had ulterior motives for the UN resolution.
+Critics of the war in Iraq argued that the Bush Administration had ulterior motives for the UN resolution.
 Some argue the Bush administration sought to protect American economic interests and used the investigation and eventual invasion of Iraq to preserve control over massive oil preserves.
 In 2003 about twenty-five percent of world oil production in 2003 came from Iraq.
 Saddam Hussein controlled about 60% of the world's known oil reserves.
 The United States economy relies on oil and is the world's largest net importer of oil.
 An invasion meant the Bush administration would gain control of Iraqi oil fields and potentially decrease the price of oil in other OPEC countries.
 The UN resolution gave the US greater control of what was happening in the country.
 Any invasion for failing to cooperate with the resolution gave the Bush administration direct control over the country's resources and thus increasing their power in the middle east.
 Inspecting Iranian weapons also gave the United States a greater presence in the middle east and allowed for the monitoring of extremism in Iran and Saudi Arabia.